-Finally, one last issue that involves subservicers (but is not limited to context of their use) is refinance risk and potential refinance received and can redeploy that capital.
+One last issue that involves subservicers (but is not limited to context of their use) is refinance risk and potential refinance received and can redeploy that capital.
 The MSR owner is not as fortunate, however.
 When that loan pays off, the related MSR asset evaporates and leaves the investor with nothing.
+Recent increases in mortgage interest rates have made MSRs somewhat less vulnerable to refinance activity, but increased home values have provided borrowers with increased equity that they may want to access through a "cash-out" refinance, supporting a significant level of refinance activity.
+Smart MSR owners, therefore, actively solicit borrowers for refinancing or other transactions (such as second lien loans or home equity lines of credit) to preserve their MSR assets.
+In other words, the MSR owner tries to refinance the loans (or provide those other options to tap into equity) and thereby recapture or maintain the MSR asset.

-In the present low-interest-rate environment, MSRs are especially vulnerable to refinance activity.
-Smart MSR owners therefore actively solicit borrowers for refinancing to preserve the asset.
-In other words, the MSR owner tries to refinance the loans before another lender can and thereby recapture a new MSR asset to replace what would otherwise be lost.
-MSR owners who also have an origination platform can, of course, use that origination platform to solicit the borrowers for refinance.
-If, as discussed above, the MSR investor has chosen not to operate a loan originate loans, however, it may be possible to leverage that capacity to engage in the refinance activity.
+MSR owners who also have an origination platform can, of course, use that origination platform to solicit the borrowers for refinance or other loan products.
+If the MSR investor has chosen not to operate a loan origination platform, it can't undertake that activity for itself.
+If the MSR owner's subservicer can originate loans, however, it may be possible to leverage that capacity to engage in the necessary refinance or other lending activity.
 How that can be structured is beyond the scope of this summary.
 There are numerous regulatory concerns, and the use of a subservicer is not the only option.
 Fund manager incentive fees are often directly tied to the success of these recapture programs.